are cruiser bikes good for sidewalks and streets 4

 Failure to comply with local traffic laws can result in ticketing and fines.
 These penalties not only impact your wallet but also create potential risks to your safety and the safety of others.

-To avoid receiving tickets or fines, stay informed about local traffic laws and ride responsibly.
+Stay informed about local traffic laws and ride responsibly to avoid receiving tickets or fines.
 Be mindful of your speed, obey traffic lights and signs, and yield to pedestrians and motor vehicles when required.

-Remember, compliance with traffic laws is not only a legal requirement but also a crucial step toward fostering a culture of safety on the streets.
+Remember, compliance with traffic laws is a legal requirement and a crucial step toward fostering a safety culture on the streets.

 Conclusion